ironlungx/nix-config/readme.md

 - Tmux

-I have no idea why you would ever steal everything from my config
+I have no idea why you would ever steal anything from my config

 All the wallpapers are in my other repo [here](https://github.com/ironlungx/wallpapers)